walterlam/codingbat_python/README.md

 # codingbat_python

-All Python exercises from www.codingbat.com/python as exercises
+All Python exercises from www.codingbat.com/python